-(1) Any person in full- or part-time practice of chiropractic shall renew that license biennially.
-Biennial renewal, by statute, is contingent upon the licensee having completed the annual mandatory hours of postgraduate study (continuing education) successfully.
+(1) Any person in full- or part-time practice of chiropractic annually shall renew that license.
+Annual renewal, by statute, is contingent upon the licensee having completed the mandatory hours of postgraduate study (continuing education) successfully.

-- (2) The required number of annual continuing education hours shall be twenty-four (24)-with four (4) hours in diagnostic imaging, four (4) hours in differential or physical diagnosis, or both, and four (4) hours in emergency procedures, boundary training, Human Immunodeficiency Virus (HIV) or infectious diseases and twelve (12) hours of general subjects of the doctor's choice. - (3) Every currently licensed chiropractic physician shall obtain annually the required number of continuing education hours (herein "C.E. credits") in the appropriate categories noted in section (2) of this rule.
-The continuing education reporting period shall begin each year on January 1 and end on December 31.
-C.E. credits earned after December 31 shall apply to the next reporting cycle unless the licensee pays the continuing education penalty fee.
-Payment of the continuing education penalty fee will entitle a licensee to earn C.E. credits after December 31 but by no later than the following February 28/29. - (A) A chiropractic physician issued a license within one (1) year of graduation from an approved chiropractic college shall be exempt from the continuing education requirements for the calendar year that the license was issued. - (4) At least twelve (12) of the twenty-four (24) C.E. credits required must be credit hours earned by attending formal continuing education programs which meet the requirements of 4 CSR 70-2.081(1).
-The twelve (12) C.E. credits earned by attending formal continuing education programs shall be four (4) hours credit in diagnostic imaging; four (4) hours in differential or physical diagnosis, or both; and four (4) hours in boundary training, emergency procedures, Human Immunodeficiency Virus (HIV) or infectious diseases.
+(2) To renew a chiropractic license in 1998 and each year after that, the required number of continuing education hours shall be twenty-four (24)-with four (4) hours in diagnostic imaging, four (4) hours in differential or physical diagnosis, or both, and four (4) hours in emergency procedures or boundary training, or both, and every three (3) years this four (4) hours shall be in Human Immunodeficiency Virus (HIV) or infectious diseases and twelve (12) hours of the doctor's choice.

+(3) Every currently licensed chiropractic physician shall obtain, during each continuing education reporting period, the required number of continuing education hours (here-in "C.E. credits") in the appropriate categories noted in section (2) of this rule.

+(4) At least twelve (12) of the twenty-four (24) C.E. credits required for renewal of a license beginning in 1998 and each year after that must be credit hours earned by attending formal continuing education programs which meet the requirements of 4 CSR 70-2.081(1).
+The twelve (12) C.E. credits earned by attending formal continuing education programs shall be four (4) hours credit in diagnostic imaging; four (4) hours in differential or physical diagnosis, or both; and four (4) hours in boundary training or emergency procedures, or both.
+Beginning in the year 2000 and every third year thereafter, the four (4) hours of continuing education in boundary training or emergency procedures must be replaced with training in HIV or other infectious diseases.
 No more than twelve (12) C.E. credits can be earned during each reporting period through other continuing education experiences, and nothing herein shall be construed to require that licensees obtain any portion of their C.E. credits through such other continuing education experiences.
-Other continuing education experiences shall be categorized as general studies unless approved by the board and meets the requirements of section 331.050.1, RSMo and board rule 4 CSR 70-2.081(2).
-The board defines other continuing education experiences as follows: - (A) Meetings.
-Registered attendance at relevant professional meetings which include,
+Other continuing education experiences shall be categorized as general studies unless preapproved by the board and meets the requirements of section 331.050.1, RSMo and board rule 4 CSR 70-2.081(2).
+The board defines other continuing education experiences as follows: